Home > Become a Notary > How to Become a Connecticut Notary

 A Connecticut notary public is authorized to perform these notarial acts (CGS §§3-94a and 1-57):

-Can I perform remote online notarizations in Connecticut?
+What are the steps to register to perform remote notarizations in Connecticut?

 How do I update my address on my Connecticut notary commission?